 Arizona notaries are required to complete the Arizona notary renewal application on the Arizona Secretary of State’s website.
 The name you enter on the application must match the name on the notary bond.
 For example, if you chose “Jane D. Doe” on the bond, you cannot enter “J.D.
 Doe” on the application.

-Print and sign the Arizona notary renewal application.
-Mail it to the Arizona Secretary of State or to the American Association of Notaries along with the notarized notary bond and a $43 filing fee.
+Print and sign the Arizona notary renewal application and then mail it to the Arizona Secretary of State or to the American Association of Notaries along with the notarized notary bond and a $43 filing fee.
 The Secretary of State only accepts renewal notary applications completed and printed from its website.
-Photocopies of the documents will be rejected.
+Photocopies of the notary application will be rejected.
 It takes up to four weeks to process the Arizona notary application.
-You do have the option of paying an additional $25 fee to cut the time to two to three business days.
+You do have the option of paying an additional $25 fee to expedite processing, which will cut the time required down to two to three business days.

 3. Order an Arizona notary stamp and record book.